iterorganization/Waveform-Editor/docs/source/training/training.rst

       so create a new group, and create a new waveform inside it.

       .. hint::
-         Detailed instructions on how to edit the waveform configuration can be found :ref:`here <gui>`.
+         Detailed instructions on how to edit the waveform configuration can be found :ref:`here <edit_config>`.

    .. md-tab-item:: Solution